-- Leadership and management of the Communications, Stakeholder and Community Relations Team - Build and maintain effective working relationship with Sydney Metro's representative and Stakeholder and Community Liaison team - Develops and oversees the implementation of the CCS and subplans - Responsible for a stakeholder and community relations induction and training program for all personnel involved in the performance of the project - Approves the Communications, Stakeholder and Community Relations team roles, role descriptions and responsibilities - Liaising with the Community Complaints Mediator, where required - Ensures the Community Communications Strategy and key activities are integrated into the project schedule - Attends the Sydney Metro led Communications Management Control Group and reports on activities, strategies and issues - Attends the monthly Project Management Review Group meeting to discuss project status and issues - Issues and crisis management - Manages media issues and acts as media spokesperson for the Principal

-Contractor (subject to media protocols) Responsible for the Communications and Stakeholder Management KPI as well as the Communications and Stakeholder management component of the Quality of Information and Relationship with the Principal's representative KPI Required to be on call 24 hours based on the team rotation Liaise directly with the Independent Environment Representative as required and where appropriate to facilitate any environmental management requirements, including those identified within the Planning Approvals.
-Community Place Manager Build and maintain effective working relationship with community, businesses, and stakeholders Support the successful delivery of the project's Community Communication's Strategy and requirements Implementation of the Community Communications Strategy and any relevant Sub-plans Liaising with the Community Complaints Mediator, where required Establish effective working relationships with local stakeholder to support the effective delivery of the project Required to be on call 24 hours based on the team rotation to respond to enquiries and complaints.
+Position Key Responsibilities and Authorities Communication and Leadership and management of the Communications, Stakeholder and Community Relations Stakeholder Relations Team Manager Build and maintain effective working relationship with Sydney Metro's representative and Stakeholder and Community Liaison team Develops and oversees the implementation of the CCS and subplans Responsible for a stakeholder and community relations induction and training program for all personnel involved in the performance of the project Approves the Communications, Stakeholder and Community Relations team roles, role descriptions and responsibilities Liaising with the Community Complaints Mediator, where required Ensures the Community Communications Strategy and key activities are integrated into the project schedule Attends the Sydney Metro led Communications Management Control Group and reports on activities, strategies and issues Attends the monthly Project Management Review Group meeting to discuss project status and issues Issues and crisis management Manages media issues and acts as media spokesperson for the Principal Contractor (subject to media protocols) Responsible for the Communications and Stakeholder Management KPI as well as the Communications and Stakeholder management component of the Quality of Information and Relationship with the Principal's representative KPI Required to be on call 24 hours based on the team rotation Liaise directly with the Independent Environment Representative as required and where appropriate to facilitate any environmental management requirements, including those identified within the Planning Approvals.
+Community Place Build and maintain effective working relationship with community, businesses, and stakeholders Manager Support the successful delivery of the project's Community Communication's Strategy and requirements Implementation of the Community Communications Strategy and any relevant Sub-plans Liaising with the Community Complaints Mediator, where required Establish effective working relationships with local stakeholder to support the effective delivery of the project Required to be on call 24 hours based on the team rotation to respond to enquiries and complaints.
 Review, approve and oversee the development and distribution of all notification, newsletter, social media, photography, and other communication material.
 Maintain the Consultation Manager database and generate reports as required.
 Drives Communications and Stakeholder Management KPIs as well as the Communications and Stakeholder management component of the Quality of Information and Relationship with the Principal's representative KPI.
-Project Training Coordinator Develop a Training Needs Analysis to identify relevant environmental training for all contractor (and subcontractor, where appropriate) personnel Develop environmental training materials in consultation with the Project Environmental Manager Organise external environmental training courses/material, where required Provide information to the Independent Environment Representative as requested and where appropriate, via the Project Environmental Manager.
-Site Foreman (Site Superintendents) Construction delivery in relation to environmental management and compliance in conjunction with the Project Environmental Manager Authority to direct personnel and/or subcontractors to carry out actions to avoid or minimise unintended environmental impacts Subcontractors Comply with all legal, contractual requirements and this CEMP Comply with site environmental requirements Comply with management / supervisory directions Participate in induction and training as directed Report all incidents Environmental qualifications as required by contract Must complete project induction covering environmental responsibilities and the Principal Contractor's environmental management system.
-Provide information to the Independent Environment Representative as requested and where appropriate, via the Project Environmental Manager.
-All Personnel Comply with the relevant Acts, Regulations and Standards Comply with the Company's environmental policy and procedures Promptly report to management on any non-conformances, non-compliances environmental incidents and/or breaches of the system Undergo induction and training in environmental awareness as directed by management
+Project Training Develop a Training Needs Analysis to identify relevant environmental training for all contractor Coordinator (and subcontractor, where appropriate) personnel Develop environmental training materials in consultation with the Project Environmental Manager Organise external environmental training courses/material, where required appropriate, via the Project Environmental Manager.

+Provide information to the Independent Environment Representative as requested and where